 The award has two aims: to raise money for the nominated charities, and to honour an individual who has made a significant contribution to the UK music industry.

 As well as promoting in every major UK Stadium, SJM Concerts promote over 2,000 concerts a year at every level of venue making them one of the UK’s busiest promoters.
-SJM also promote the week of concerts at the Royal Albert Hall for Teenage Cancer Trust which just celebrated another fantastic year of ticket sales.
+SJM also promote the week of concerts at the Royal Albert Hall for Teenage Cancer Trust.

 SJM Concerts have been voted ‘Promoter Of The Year’ at the Music Week Awards 9 times in the last 13 years it has run.

 Spotify transformed music listening forever when it launched in 2008.
 Discover, manage and share over 70 million tracks, including more than 2.9 million podcast titles, for free, or upgrade to Spotify Premium to access exclusive features for music including improved sound quality and an on-demand, offline, and ad-free listening experience.

 Today, Spotify is the world’s most popular audio streaming subscription service with 365m users, including 165m subscribers, across 178 markets.